omdevteam/om/docs_src/docs/advanced_documentation.md

 Algorithms should be used mainly for two types of data processing operations:

-1. Operations where an action defined by the same set of parameters is applied to each data item retrieved by the monitor.
-In this case, the internal state can be used to store the set of parameters.
-A good example of this case is a peak finding algorithm, which is initialized with a set of parameters and then applied to each frame data retrieved by the monitor.
-Another good example is a a dark frame correction algorithm, where the same dark calibration data (with which the algorithm is initialized) is applied to each retrieved detector frame.
+1. Operations in which an action defined by the same set of parameters is applied to each data item retrieved by the monitor.
+In this case, the internal state can be used tostore the parameters.
+A good example of this case is a peak finding algorithm, which is initialized with some parameters and then applied to each frame data retrieved by the monitor.
+Another good example is a a dark frame correction algorithm, where the same dark calibration data (loaded when the algorithm is initialized) is applied to each retrieved detector frame.

-2. Operations where an action applied to each data item updates the internal state.
+2. Operations in which an action applied to each data item updates the internal state.
    A good example of this case is an algorithm that computes a running average: every time the algorithm is applied to some new data, the current average, stored in the internal state, is updated.